Tuba Music

 Tuba and Band (These works are also available in versions for tuba and piano - see above).

-J. Buss, originally for bass trombone (or tuba) and piano, was composed for Charles Vernon, bass trombonist with the Chicago Symphony Orchestra, and the 30th Anniversary of the International Trombone Festival.
+ILLUMINATIONS for tuba (or bass trombone) and band, originally for bass trombone (or tuba) and piano, this work was composed for Charles Vernon, bass trombonist with the Chicago Symphony Orchestra, and the 30th Anniversary of the International Trombone Festival.
 Illuminations is in 2 movements: Reverie, is contemplative and lyrical.
 Beautiful, expansive melodic lines are woven into a gentle, almost mystical, musical fabric.
 The second movement, Urban Lights, is an energetic rondo that is influenced by jazz, and in one section, funk music.
 “Thoughtful, tuneful, and rewarding to perform.” – ITA Journal (19’) Grade V-VI.

 Sound samples: Movement 1 - Excerpt 1.mp3, Excerpt 2.mp3, Excerpt 3.mp3,